Double Motor Control with Selective Switch Connection

-Hey, today we are going to make a connection of double motor control with a selective switch. using this circuit, you can control(turn on or turn off) two electrical motors by just rotating the knob of the selective switch.
-This circuit mainly designed with a DOL starter, but you can make it with the star delta starter also.
+Hey, today we are going to make a connection of double motor control with a Selector switch.
+Using this circuit, you can control(turn on or turn off) two electrical motors by just rotating the knob of the Selector switch.
+This circuit is mainly designed with a DOL starter, but you can make it with the star delta starter too.
 Here, you can control only one motor at a time.
 When one motor is running another motor will remain off condition.
-This type of arrangement mainly used for water pump control in industries.
-When one motor needs to keep as a spare to operate at the time of breakdown of the other motor, this double motor arrangement is installed.
+This type of arrangement is mainly used for water pump control in industries.
+When one motor needs to be kept as a spare to operate at the time of the breakdown of the other motor, this double motor arrangement is installed.

-Double Motor Control with Selective Switch Wiring Connection Diagram
+Double Motor Control with Selector Connection Diagram and Wiring

-First of all. let's take a look at the connection diagram of double motor control with a selective switch.
+First of all. let's take a look at the connection diagram of double motor control with a Selector switch.
 Then we will discuss the components used in this circuit and the working principle.

 Click on the image to enlarge.